lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Matching operators {#chap-MO}

 Matching Operators (MOs) are functions used by both SCHC C/D endpoints involved in the header compression/decompression.
-They are not typed and can be applied indifferently to integer, string or any other data type.
+They are not typed and can be indifferently applied to integer, string or any other data type.
 The result of the operation can either be True or False.
 MOs are defined as follows:

-* equal: A field value in a packet matches with a TV in a Rule if they are equal.
+* equal: A field value in a packet matches a TV in a Rule if they are equal.

 * ignore: No check is done between a field value in a packet and a TV in the Rule.
 The result of the matching is always true.

-* MSB(length): A matching is obtained if the most significant bits of the length field value bits of the header are equal to the TV in the rule.
-The MSB Matching Operator needs a parameter, indicating the number of bits, to proceed to the matching.
+* MSB(length): A match is obtained if the most significant bits of the header are equal to the TV in the rule.
+The "length" parameter of the MSB Matching Operator indicates how many bits are involved in the comparison.

-* match-mapping: The goal of mapping-sent is to reduce the size of a field by allocating a shorter value.
-The Target Value contains a list of values.
-Each value is identified by a short ID (or index).
+* match-mapping: With match-mapping, the Target Value is a list of values.
+Each value of the list is identified by a short ID (or index).
+Compression is achieved by sending the index instead of the original header field value.
-  This operator matches if a field value is equal to one of those target values.
+  This operator matches if the header field value is equal to one of the values in the target list.

 ## Compression Decompression Actions (CDA) {#chap-CDA}